Richmond

 A world-renowned chocolate company has submitted an application to install new signage at the former House of Fraser building in Richmond.

-Lindt & Sprüngli Ltd, famous for its Lindor Truffle line, is the latest commercial tenant at 80 George Street, the building that has been redeveloped to accommodate a mix of retail, hospitality, and office spaces across its five storeys.
+Lindt & Sprüngli Ltd, famous for its Lindor Truffle line, is the latest commercial tenant to apply at 80 George Street, the building that has been redeveloped to accommodate a mix of retail, hospitality, and office spaces across its five storeys.

 On behalf of Lindt, Formadesign Ltd stated that the brand "proposes to reintroduce appropriate signage to the premises at 80 George Street, reflective of the unit's new identity and function, while respecting the character of the conservation area."